-Bienta’s Laboratory Animal Research Centre was built in the end of 2018, in order to address rapidly growing demand in in vivo pharmacokinetic and toxicology studies in rodents.
-Our in vivo facilities currently occupy approximately 700 square meters (7000 square feet) of lab space, equipped and maintained according to current industrial quality standards.
+Bienta’s Laboratory Animal Research Centre was built at the end of 2018, in order to address rapidly growing demand in in vivo pharmacokinetic and toxicology studies in rodents.
+Our in vivo facilities currently occupy approximately 700 square meters (7000 square feet) of lab space, equipped and maintained according to current industry quality standards.
 Animal housing conditions are constantly monitored according to AAALAC recommendations.

 Our in-house core breeding unit is currently able to produce approximately 1200 animals per month.
 A stock of 10 various mice and rat strains were imported and maintained, in particular:

 - two outbred (CD-1; NMRI (Han)) mice strains;

 - four inbred (Balb/cAnN; C57BL/6N; C57BL/6J; C3H) mice strains;